Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 And finally you can adjust the nut to lower or raise the action.

 It is much more difficult to raise the action than it is to lower it – that’s why most guitars come off the shelf with an action that is higher than what your average guitarist would like.
 Some guitarists like a higher action so it makes sense to start them high, given that it is easier to lower it.

-You can learn how to do this yourself or you can pay someone like a luthier (guitar builder) to do it for you.
-It’s usually not that expensive but it depends on what needs to be done.
+You can learn how to do this yourself using guitar setup tools or you can pay someone like a luthier (guitar builder) to do it for you. it’s usually not that expensive but it depends on what needs to be done.

 Can my Action Change Over Time?

 Yeah absolutely your action can change over time.
 Things like humidity levels can cause the wood in your guitar to sink or swell and this can have the effect on lowering or raising the action on the guitar.

 This is why you should make sure your guitar isn?t too dry or too wet before lowering the action in case humidifying or drying out the guitar will have an effect on adjusting the action.
 A luthier will be able to tell if a guitar is too dry or too wet.